Welcome to Juvenile Court

 - Statistical Gathering for the Commission on Children & Youth

-The Montgomery County Juvenile Court divides all duties and services into three categories:
+The Montgomery County Youth Services/County Probation of Juvenile Court divides all duties and services into two categories:

 - Prevention / Diversion Program

 The purpose of the Juvenile Prevention/ Diversion Program is to provide supervision and services to Montgomery County Juveniles so they can improve family relationships, enhance school participation and avoid further involvement within the judicial system.

 The purpose of the Court Administration Program is to provide intervention and adjudication services such as taking minutes, filing and scheduling cases for attorneys and judges; hearing cases; ensuring that files and orders are properly completed, and filed.